Screen Time for Kids: A Balanced Approach

 And I don't just mean talking on them, but texting with their heads down, not watching where they are going.

-Eg. 1 One day I saw a mom on her phone and her little girl she was about 6, was also on a device all while they were walking.
+Eg. 1 One day I saw a mom on her phone, head down and her little girl she was about 6, was also on a device all while they were walking.

 I calmly said to the mom, "that likely would not have happened if you were not on your devices."

-Was it mean to say, maybe, or maybe I should have apoligized.
+Was it mean to say, maybe.
+Or maybe I should have apologized.
 Nope, they were the ones who weren't watching where they were going.
 But they learned a lesson and both put their devices away.

 Eg. 2 My neighbour, she occasionally brings her kids out to play (4 kids) and she sits out on the deck to watch them, but for the most part she is on her phone texting or social media or whatever.